Ruka Norimatsu

-Ruka Norimatsu (乗松 瑠華, Norimatsu Ruka) is a Japanese football player.
+Ruka Norimatsu (乗松 瑠華, Norimatsu Ruka) is a Japanese footballer who plays as a defender.
 She plays for Omiya Ardija Ventus.
-She played for Japan national team.
+She has played for the Japan national team.

 Club career

 Norimatsu was born in Ageo on January 30, 1996.
 After graduating from JFA Academy Fukushima, she joined Urawa Reds in 2014.
 She was selected Best Young Player awards and Best Eleven in 2014 season.

 National team career

 In September 2012, Norimatsu was selected Japan U-17 national team for 2012 U-17 World Cup.
 On May 8, 2014, when Norimatsu was 18 years old, she debuted for Japan national team against New Zealand.
 She played for Japan at 2014 Asian Cup and Japan won the championship.
 In 2016, she played as captain for U-20 team at 2016 U-20 World Cup and Japan won 3rd place.